seba20sa/semana06/README.md

 ## forth commit 11/7
 Added intersection features, randomizer function so the fruits appears in a random location each time the snake head intersects with it.
 ## fifth commit 11/7
 Added new variables modified some functions to get a 'game over' and 'pause' screens.
 The game restarts everytime the game is over.
+## commit 11/8
+Made the snake body larger and added media files for the snake body fruits and added media sounds for the actions.

 ## test:
 https://seba20sa.github.io/semana06/first-game.html